kk3039/DigThat/readme.md

 Should take in three params: `--grid 5 --phase 3 --tunnel 4` \
 Should output a file named `tunnel`.
 Each tunnel segment should take one line, in the form of `x1,y1 x2,y2` i.e. starting coordinates and ending coordinates should separate by a space.

 Please refer to tunnel_example file as a sample.
+To run game with `tunnel_example`, change `game.py` to read from this file instead of `tunnel` and run `./run_game.sh 7 5 9`, for instance.